Greenville (CDP), New Hampshire

-Greenville is a census-designated place (CDP) and the main village in the town of Greenville in Hillsborough County, New Hampshire, United States.
+Greenville is a census-designated place (CDP) and the main village in the town of Greenville, New Hampshire, United States.
 The population of the CDP was 1,074 at the 2020 census, out of 1,974 in the entire town.

 Geography

 The CDP occupies the northern half of the town of Greenville.
 The village of Greenville is in the western part of the CDP, on both sides of the Souhegan River.
 The CDP boundary follows the Greenville town line to the north, east, and west.
 To the south, the CDP border follows New Hampshire Route 123 (River Street, Pleasant Street, and Mason Road) and Darling Hill Road.
 The portion of the town of Greenville south of these roads is outside the CDP.

 New Hampshire Route 31 is the main road through the CDP, passing east of the village center.
 Route 31 leads northeast 8 mi to Wilton and south 13 mi to Fitchburg, Massachusetts.
 Route 123 leads west 4 mi to New Ipswich and southeast through Mason 6 mi to the Massachusetts border.
 Route 45 leads northwest from the village center through Temple 6 mi to New Hampshire Route 101 at a point 5 mi east of Peterborough.

 According to the U.S. Census Bureau, the Greenville CDP has a total area of 8.9 sqkm, all land.